 Invest in What You Understand

-You should learn, research, then take action to grow your money.
+There’s a good chance you’ll want to invest in more than index funds at some point.
+Before you do, you should learn and research first, then take action to grow your money.
 Not the other way around.
 Investing has a learning curve.
 You’ll have to advance your knowledge.
 Read a book or two…or twelve if that’s what it takes.
 It depends on what you want to invest in.

 Take stocks.
 It’s easy to get swept up with certain financial guru’s and their stock tips.
 It’s exciting.
 That’s why it sells.
 But if you don’t understand the business behind the stock, should you really be putting your money there?
 Probably not.